Here’s to a Healthy, Nutritious World Milk Day!

 We strive to do more with less.

-Almost everybody who visits our farm learns something new about dairy farming, and usually it involves a pleasant surprise as we defy expectations about animal welfare, sanitation, and conservation.
+Almost everybody who visits our farm learns something new about dairy farming, and usually it involves a pleasant surprise as we defy expectations about animal welfare, sanitation, et conservation.

 Yet we often find ourselves governed and regulated by people who don’t visit farms.
 From bureaucratic warrens in capital cities, they often think that they know how to do our jobs better than we do—and then they invent rules that don’t make sense for farmers or livestock.